OSSystems/zephyr/samples/net/updatehub/README.rst

 By default, the updatehub application is set to start on the official server.
 For more details on how to use the official server please refer to the documentation on `updatehub.io`_.
+The official server has the option to use CoAPS/DTLS or not.
+By default the UpdateHub use DTLS, but this option can be disable if it is necessary on ``prj.conf``, just change :option:`CONFIG_UPDATEHUB_DTLS` to ``n`` and remove the minimal tls config.

 If you would like to use your own server, the steps below explain how updatehub works with updatehub-ce-server running, started by the